Insights and Advice for Enabling More Efficient and Sustainable Construction

 How is AI helping to build a shining SaaS future?

-In 2025 and beyond, we will see significant growth in AI-focused software and the introduction of AI technologies and features into existing SaaS solutions to improve their overall functionality.
+In 2026 and beyond, we will see significant growth in AI-powered and AI-native software and the introduction of AI technologies and features into existing SaaS solutions to improve their overall functionality.
 As more and more software incorporates AI, more feedback will be gathered to support developers working on the next innovative AI-powered solutions.

 Among the many innovations and technologies powered by AI, machine learning is certainly one of the most important.